Aurioska25/file-renamer/README.md

 This script renames files in a specified directory with an ordered sequence.

 ## Prerequisites
 - [Node.js](https://nodejs.org) installed on your system.
+## Installation

+Install the necessary npm modules by running the following command in your terminal:

+npm install path fs

 ## Usage